uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 **Descriptor** is an object that represents an algorithm including all its meta-parameters, dependencies on other algorithms, floating-point types, and computational methods.
-Descriptor serves as:
+A descriptor serves as:

 - Dispatching mechanism for the `operations`_.
 Depending on descriptor type, operation decides what algorithm implementation should be executed.